Nitheshnirmal/Nitheshnirmal/README.md

 ### Hi there 👋!!
 I'm Nithesh :smiley:

+🌐 Basically I'm a *Geographer*.

+🔭 I’m currently doing my secong master's course in __Geo-Information Science and Earth Observation__ at __Faculty of ITC__ with a specialization in __Natural Hazards amd Disaster Risk Reduction__.

+🌱 I’m currently learning R, Python and Java Script.

+👨‍🎓 Slowly building my carrer.

+📘 Interested in Remote Sensing based analysis of natural hazards and disasters.

+📫 Reach me @ <a href ="https://www.linkedin.com/in/nitheyznirmal/"> Linkedin </a> | <a href ="https://twitter.com/nitheshnirmal"> Twitter </a>

 <!--
 **Nitheshnirmal/Nitheshnirmal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.